-Communicating: Communicate clearly and precisely both orally and in writing.
-During your case study, presentation and structured interview you must show that you have good communication skills.
-This means that you must be clear, to the point, and demonstrate that you have good communication skills.
-There is limited time for the EPSO tests and tasks and you have to use it well to ensure you cover all aspects of the task.
+Communicating: Communicate clearly and precisely, both orally and in writing.
+During your case study, presentation and structured interview, you must show that you have good communication skills.
+This means that you must be clear and to the point.
+There is limited time for the EPSO tests and tasks, so you have to use it well to ensure you cover all aspects.
 This means that you have to be to the point without any extra waffle in your writing, presentation or speech.

-Prioritising and Organising: Prioritise the most important tasks, work flexibly and organise own workload efficiently.
-Used in the assessment of your e-tray, group exercise and interview.
-This is particularly relevant in the EPSO e-tray as there is often more information than you can actually take in in the time given.
-You therefore need to demonstrate that you prioritise the important information, selecting the wheat from the chaff and organise it to form complete solutions to problems.
+Prioritising and Organising: Prioritise the most important tasks, work flexibly and organise your workload efficiently.
+These competencies are assessed in the e-tray, group exercise and interview.
+This is particularly relevant in the EPSO e-tray, as there is often more information than you can actually take in at the time given.
+Therefore, you need to demonstrate that you prioritise the important information, selecting the wheat from the chaff and organise it to form complete solutions to problems.